jgraph/www.diagrams.net-source/doc/faq/microsoft-teams-diagrams.md

 Click on the draw.io logo in the top left to export and print your diagram and set various preferences for the editor.

-**Tip:** you can right-click on the canvas or on a shape or connector to open a context menu that lets you select and manipute shapes and connectors, add links and metadata to shapes and connectors, and set various options.
+**Tip:** you can right-click on the canvas or on a shape or connector to open a context menu that lets you select and manipulate shapes and connectors, add links and metadata to shapes and connectors, and set various options.

 ### Import a diagram file to Teams